 d8 k get modules sds-local-volume -w

-To verify that all pods in the d8-sds-local-volume and d8-sds-node-configurator namespaces are in the Running or Completed state and are deployed on all nodes where LVM resources are planned to be used, use the following commands:
+3. Ensure that all pods in the d8-sds-local-volume and d8-sds-node-configurator namespaces are in the Running or Completed state and are running on all nodes where LVM resources are planned to be used.

 d8 k get bd